How to control cash flow and your finances

 4) Introduce incentives for early payments and enforce late payment penalties

-Encouraging early payments by offering incentives, such as discounts or reduced charges are becoming more popular and a great way to thank your customers.
+Encouraging early payments by offering incentives, such as discounts or reduced charges, is becoming more popular and a great way to thank your customers.
 Whilst these affect your bottom line, they can be excellent methods to help manage a steady cash flow stream.

 Introduce incentives for early payments and enforce late payment penalties